 Other relevant initiatives by the UNCTAD secretariat include a number of intergovernmental meetings which have focused on the implications of climate change for maritime transport, highlighting in particular the need to adapt to the impacts of climate change.
 They include an Ad-Hoc Expert Meeting on "Climate Change Impacts and Adaptation: A Challenge for Global Ports", held in September 2011, a Joint UNECE-UNCTAD Workshop on "Climate Change Impacts on International Transport Networks", held in September 2010, and a Multi-year Expert Meeting on Transport and Trade Facilitation with a focus on "Maritime Transport and the Climate Change Challenge", held in February 2009.
 Full documentation relating to these meetings is available on the relevant meetings webpages.
 For presentations and papers submitted by experts, please see the programme of speakers.

-As part of its activities, UNCTAD also collaborates with other international organizations, including for instance with the UNECE and its "Expert Group on Climate Change Impacts and Adaptation for International Transport Networks", which had been established following the 2010 joint UNECE-UNCTAD workshop.
+As part of its activities, UNCTAD also collaborates with other international organizations, including for instance with the UNECE and its "Expert Group on Climate Change Impacts and Adaptation for International Transport Networks", which had been established following the 2010 joint UNECE-UNCTAD workshop and published its findings in 2014.